-After marrying in 2006, having a baby in 2007 and another in 2008, Catherine and Jeremy moved to Encinitas because they wanted to live in the best city in America and raise their family closer to Catherine’s family.
+After marrying in 2006, having a daughter in 2007 and a son in 2008, Catherine and Jeremy moved to Encinitas because they wanted to live in the best city in America and raise their family closer to Catherine’s family.

 Catherine co-founded her own estate planning law firm in 2009, helping clients transition their values and assets from one generation to the next.
 In addition to serving as the mayor, she maintains her law practicing, mainly focused on wills, trusts, probates and trust administrations.

 Catherine is passionate about our American democracy and all elements of the governmental structure that support equality, liberty, freedom and happiness that Americans enjoy.
 She also loves to garden and pick fruit in her yard, run and play with her family on the beach and in the ocean, follow politics and policy issues, watch musicals and live theatre, and mountain bike with her husband.